 Common compulsions related to the OCD fear of needles:

-- Avoiding doctors’ offices, medical providers, and other medical settings where you might have contact with needles
+- Avoiding doctors’ offices, medical providers, hospitals, and other medical settings where you might have contact with needles

 - Repeatedly seeking reassurance from medical providers that needles are new and clean